laispace/laiblog/README.md

 ## Getting Involved

-Want to report a bug, request a feature, contribute or translate Ghost?
+Want to report a bug, request a feature, contribute, or translate Ghost?
 Check out our in-depth guide to [Contributing to Ghost](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md).
 We need all the help we can get!
 You can also join in with our [community](https://github.com/TryGhost/Ghost#community) to keep up-to-date and meet other Ghosters.

 ## Getting Started